BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-install.md

 ## Add the Black Hole Perturbation Toolkit Paclet Server

-The following instructions either only need to be done once or when upgrading packages.
+This step only needs to be done once and persists even if you quit and restart Mathematica.

 ### Mathematica 12.1 or newer

 Add the Black Hole Perturbation Toolkit paclet server to Mathematica's list of paclet servers.
-This command only needs to be run once and persists even if you quit and restart Mathematica.
 ```Mathematica
 PacletSiteRegister["https://pacletserver.bhptoolkit.org", "Black Hole Perturbation Toolkit Paclet Server"]
 ```